 The American University in Dubai is a private, non-sectarian institution of higher learning founded in 1995.
-AUD's Enrollment in 2007-2008 averaged 2,750 students.
-In Spring 2008, eighty-three nationalities were represented in the AUD student body.
+AUD's enrollment in 2008-2009 averaged 2,852 students.
+In Spring 2009, 91 nationalities were represented in the AUD student body.

-AUD offers both undergraduate and graduate degrees.
-A four-year Bachelor's (BBA) degree is offered in Business Administration (with optional Concentrations in Accounting, e-Business, Economics, Finance, Management, Marketing, and Marketing Communications).
-BFA (Bachelor's of Fine Arts) degrees are offered in Visual Communication (with optional concentrations in Advertising [Creative], Graphic Design, Photography and Studio Art), and Interior Design.
-The university also offers the Bachelor's of Information Technology (BIT) degree (with optional concentrations in Application Design and Development, Database Development and Operations, and Network Infrastructure Design and Administration) and a Bachelor's of Communication and Information Studies (BCIS) with optional concentrations in Radio/Television/Cinema and Journalism.
-The AUD School of Engineering. established in 2001 through collaboration with the Georgia Institute of Technology, offers the Bachelor's of Science (BS) degree in Civil, Computer, and Electrical Engineering.
+AUD offers both undergraduate and graduate degrees and a Certificate in Middle Eastern Studies.

+A four-year Bachelor's (BBA) degree is offered in Business Administration (with optional concentrations in Accounting, Economics, Finance, Management, Marketing, and Marketing Communications).
+BFA (Bachelor's of Fine Arts) degrees are offered in Visual Communication (with optional concentrations in Advertising [Creative], Graphic Design, Photography and Studio Art), and Interior Design (with optional concentration in Integrated Computational Design).
+The university also offers the Bachelor's of Information Technology (BIT) degree (with optional concentrations in Application Development for Commerce and Industry, Database Development and Operations, and Network Infrastructure Design and Administration) and a Bachelor's of Communication and Information Studies (BCIS) with optional concentrations in Digital Production and Storytelling and Journalism.
+The AUD School of Engineering, established in 2001 through collaboration with the Georgia Institute of Technology, offers the Bachelor's of Science (BS) degree in Civil.
+Computer, and Electrical Engineering, AUD's newest undergraduate degree offering is the B.Arch.
+(Bachelor of Architecture).

-The Master's of Business Administration (MBA) is offered as a generalist degree, with the option to specialize in either International Marketing or International Finance.
+The Master's of Business Administration (M.B.A.) is offered as a generalist degree, with the option to specialize in either International Finance, International Marketing, Health Care Management, or Management of Construction Enterprises.
 It consists of a 12-course curriculum delivered in the evening.

-In addition to courses in their chosen major/ concentration, undergraduate students in all disciplines must follow a curriculum in Liberal Arts.
+In addition to courses in their chosen major/ concentration, undergraduate students in all disciplines must follow a curriculum in Arts and Sciences.
 This is in fulfillment of the general education portion of their degree requirements.